 “Now!”
 Lia’s voice shook the nurse out of her daze, and the woman scrambled off to find the surgeon.

 Lia continued to work on Jace, curious as to why no one else had come to assist her.
 They were probably too busy seeing to the high number of trauma patients who had been brought in this evening because of the riot that had broken out in Pioneer Square.
 She didn’t have all the facts, but one of the orderlies had heard a news report and told her about it.
 No one seemed to know why it had started, but many people had gotten hurt, even killed.

 She inserted a large-bore needle between the second and third rib, right below his collarbone.
 A hiss of air confirmed her diagnosis.
 Sliding a catheter over the needle, she placed the tube into the chest cavity and used a syringe to aspirate all the free air.

 Heat abruptly traveled up her arm, a sharp-toothed flame that shot through her fingertips and snaked its way to her heart.
 Pressure built in her chest, tightened around her lungs.
 She couldn’t swallow past the lump in her throat, couldn’t breathe.
 The underside of her flesh burned.
 Dizziness overtook her, and she grabbed hold of the gurney for support.

 What on earth was wrong with her?
 On this hot, late summer night, a strange energy rippled in the atmosphere and made her skin hum.
 Either that or sleep deprivation was finally taking its toll.

-An ominous chime pierced the air, and a different kind of energy lanced through her.
+A shrill chime pierced the air, and a different kind of energy lanced through her.
 Jace Cutler had just flatlined.